patilatharva/slot-machine/README.md

 A simple slot machine game written in C++98 in DOS (I know, my class's syllabus was *kind of* outdated) for my grade 11 computer science class.

-Disclaimer: my coding style has improved since the time I wrote this.
+Disclaimer: my programming style has improved since the time I wrote this code.

 # How it works